InsightDataScience/flask-sample-app/README.md

 ### Web-page client-server model

 Once you have this app working, take time to understand how a webapp works.
-Here's a good [intro](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/How_the_Web_works).
+Here's a good [intro](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/How_the_Web_works) on how web works.
 Essentially there are 2 parts:
 * **client-code**: Everything that's related to a webpage that appears in a web browser.
 In this case, client-code roughly includes everything in folders `static`, and `templates`.
 * **server-code**: Flask server that "serves" webpages.
 In this case, both files `hello.py`, `routes.py`, and `routes_port80.py` are server-code.

+`client` makes requests that are served by routes in server-code.